Autodesk-Forge/models.autodesk.io/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+<a name="setupSample"></a>
 ### Setup
 1. Download and install [Node.js](http://nodejs.org/) (that will install npm as well)
 2. Download this repo anywhere you want (the server will need to write files, so make sure you install in a location where you have write permission, at least the 'uploads' folder)
-3. Execute 'npm install', this command will download and install the required node modules automatically for you.
+3. Execute 'npm install', this command will download and install the required node modules automatically for you.<br />
-   These modules are only required for the translation process.<br />
    ```
    npm install
    ```